 Our research focuses on computational approaches to problems in molecular biology.
-In particular, we are interested in exploring gene regulation, mostly in metazoan genomes.
+In particular, we are interested in exploring gene regulation, mostly in metazoan genomes, and in the biological contexts of development, behavior and cancer.
 We approach the subject through an integrated analysis of DNA sequence, gene expression, and epigenetic data.
-We also strive to understand how sequences involved in gene regulation have evolved, and how such evolutionary dynamics may inform the discovery of novel regulatory sequences.
+We also strive to understand how sequences involved in gene regulation have evolved.
 Broadly speaking, our work falls in the areas of regulatory and comparative genomics.

 Principal Investigator: Saurabh Sinha.

 FEATURED RECENT RESEARCH:

 Graphical models help identify major transcriptional regulators of drug response variation

 Hanson, C., Cairns, J., Wang, L., & Sinha, S. (2018).
 Principled multi-omic analysis reveals gene regulatory mechanisms of phenotype variation.
 Genome Res, 28(8), 1207-1216. doi:10.1101/gr.227066.117.
 [Free full text]